FAQs – Course Information

 The course mark is weighted differently for each class and is outlined by the instructor at the start of the course.
 All courses follow the Alberta Education standards and guidelines.

 Important: Quizzes (or assignments within the quiz tool) must be completed on a laptop or desktop computer.
 Moodle does not support tablet or cell phones for quizzes at this time.

 How long do I have to complete my courses?

-Adult students have one year to complete a 5-credit core course, six months for a 3- or 5-credit elective course, and three months to complete a 1-credit course.
-Students who are funded through the Skills Investment Bursary must complete by their Session End Date.
+Adult students have six months to complete a 5-credit core course or a 3- or 5-credit elective course, and three months to complete a 1-credit course.

 How can I withdraw from a course?